Therapy for Adults

 When we're in the thick of it—processing trauma, managing crisis, or dismantling deeply rooted patterns—weekly sessions provide the continuity your brain needs to create new neural pathways.
 Think of it like learning a new language or instrument; regular practice helps things stick.
 With approaches like Brainspotting, which I use to help your brain process trauma at deeper levels, having that weekly touchpoint allows us to build on the previous session while the work is still fresh in your nervous system.

-Some folks dealing with acute anxiety, recent loss, or intensive trauma work might even benefit from twice-weekly sessions initially.
-There's no shame in needing more support during particularly challenging times.
 On the flip side, if you're in maintenance mode or working on longer-term growth, biweekly or monthly sessions might feel just right.

 Life also happens between sessions: financial shifts, schedule changes, or simply feeling ready to test your wings.
 We'll adjust frequency as needed, always keeping your wellbeing at the center of that decision.
 The goal isn't to keep you in therapy forever; it's to provide the right amount of support for sustainable healing.
-Trust yourself to know what feels right, and trust that we can always recalibrate as your needs evolve.

 Grand Rapids, MI office location: